Dulal-Ramesh/International_Migration_and_Nepal_Civil_War/README.md

 This repository is related to the investigation into the impact of civil conflict (Maoist revolution) of 1996-2006 in Nepal on the international migration.
 We try to investigate whether the increasing labor migration from Nepal was a result of exposure to civil conflict during their childhood.

-## <a href="https://dulal-ramesh.github.io/International_Migration_and_Nepal_Civil_War/" target="_blank">Results</a>
+## <a href="https://dulal-ramesh.github.io/International_Migration_and_Nepal_Civil_War/" target="_blank">👉Results</a>

-In order to view the preliminary tables please use the following link.
+In order to view the preliminary tables please use the above link.
 You can view the summary statistics or regression results from this link.